ysway/RFC913SimpleFTP/README.md

 > The file transfer protocol described in RFC 913 (<https://tools.ietf.org/html/rfc913>)
 >
->> *Because arguments are sparerated by space, the program does not support the path that contains space character*
+>> *Because arguments are separated by space, the program does not support the path that contains space character*

       <command> : = <cmd> [<SPACE> <args>] <NULL>